-The right hand side of Figure 2 illustrates the percentage of the global population that were estimated to migrate during the relevant interval derived by dividing the sums on the left hand side by the WPP2010 global population at the beginning of the corresponding time interval.
+The right hand side of Figure 2 illustrates the percentage of the population that were estimated to migrate during the relevant interval derived by dividing the sums on the left hand side by the WPP2015 populations in each origin at the beginning of the corresponding time interval.
 The percentage remains relatively constant, at around 1.25 percent for migrant transitions over a ten-year interval.
-The estimates based on five-year intervals also remain fairly constant at around 0.6 percent, except during the 1990-95 period.
+The estimates based on five-year intervals also remain fairly constant at around 0.65 percent, except during the 1990-95 period.